drush211/Speedruns/Games/Dragon_Warrior/Guides/Any%.md

     * Un-Equip the Iron Shield
     * Cast Outside
   * Once outside die to the damage tiles.
+  * Fight the dragon twice.
+It should take 5-6 hits to kill the dragon assuming 30+ per hit.
+Really just count your damage +/-30.
+For example if you have a 34, you are +4, 29 you are -1.
+If these numbers get to +15 you have him in 5, if they don't you need 6 hits.
   * After Dragon fight 9 replenish keys back at the castle.
   * _Exp Given 1900 -> 11850 Total_